By Paula Parker

-There is no pier as such at East Railay, on low tide longtail boats are unable to moor on the shore leaving their passengers to walk in knee deep water and slippery mud to reach the shore.
+Up until a few years ago there was no pier, on low tide longtail boats were unable to moor on the shore leaving their passengers to walk in knee deep water and slippery mud to reach the shore.

-Whilst this is not a problem for most people, elderly people or those unsteady on their feet might may find this a bit challenging.
+Whilst this was not a big problem for most people, elderly people or those unsteady on their feet found this a bit challenging.

 Whilst East Railay beach doesn’t have a beautiful beach like West Railay and Phra Nang beaches.

-It still attracts many visitors as this is where the majority of affordable low cost accommodation is located.
+It still attracts many visitors as this is where the majority of affordable low cost accommodation is located within the Railay Peninsula.

 There is a good variety of accommodation to choose from at East Railay, including affordable hotels, resorts and cheap bungalows of which are priced to suit all budgets.